vwkd/code-system/src/languages/rust/reference.md

 ## Smart pointer

 - owns value, dropped automatically when itself is dropped
-- beware: only thinks of it when shared ownership ❗️
+- beware: mostly used for shared ownership or shared mutability which borrowing doesn't support ❗️
 - statically sized
 - reference is pointer to pointer
 - best practice to use coercion target, avoids extra layer of indirection